Sankamethra/Ansible/README.md

       8) vars: for declaring the variables

 How to convert the playbook into ansible roles:
    In roles create a yml files in tasks directory
-      =>
+   =>In main.yml copy the plybook file
+   =>install.yml- keep the name
+   =>config.yml- copy the details of the html files details =>service.yml

+TASK 1: CREATE A SH FILE OF DATE AND TIME AND EXECUTE IT IN YML FILE

+Create a sh file
+In yml file, create a builtin module as ansible.builtin.shell to import it